sourcegraph/handbook/content/departments/tech-ops/tools/computer-setup.md

 - All teammates must work from their Sourcegraph computer
 - All Sourcegraph computers must be [managed](../tools/endpoint-antivirus.md) and be in compliance with our [endpoint standards](../process/internal-security/computer-standards.md)
 - All teammates must only use their Sourcegraph computer for accessing [company data](#company-data)
-- Sourcegraph approves the use of Apple macOS only (you may work with Windows and Linux devices for work that does not involve internal, private or confidential company data, such as open source coding)
+- Sourcegraph primarily supports the use of Apple MacOS for work involving internal, private, or confidential company data.
+(Windows and Linux devices can be used for work that does not involve such sensitive data, like open source coding, please note that we do have partial Linux support.
+Exceptions can be made on a case-by-case basis, subject to approval by the security team.)
 - All teammates should adhere to our related usage and access policies:
   - [Device usage and privacy policy](../process/team_device_usage_privacy.md)
   - [Access control policy](../../../company-info-and-process/policies/access-control-policy.md)